Tight Race For DNC Chair Narrows Ahead Of Weekend Vote

 On the eve of the vote for the next chair of the Democratic National Committee, the crowded field is thinning out.

-South Carolina Democratic Chair Jamie Harrison dropped out of the race Thursday and endorsed former Labor Secretary Tom Perez.
+South Carolina Democratic Chair Jaime Harrison dropped out of the race Thursday and endorsed former Labor Secretary Tom Perez.
 The move comes days after another candidate, New Hampshire Democratic Chair Ray Buckley, exited the race and threw his support to Rep. Keith Ellison of Minnesota.

 The two withdrawals surely add to Perez and Ellison's vote totals, and solidify the two as the front-runners to be the next head of the Democratic Party.
 Both claim substantial support among the 447 DNC members who will vote for the position on Saturday morning in Atlanta, though neither is predicting a first-ballot majority.